 Designing an effective landing page

 To achieve an effective design, it is important to know what the goal of the design should be.
 In this case, the goal will be to direct visitors to browse available properties through the fictional online realty service, homey.

 Depending on the product or service, a website may have several different landing pages to capture audiences from various email, or search campaigns.
 Most frequently, the homepage of the website is the main landing page, though there can be many more.

 Before starting any design, it is a good idea to wireframe your concepts and ideas and test them to ensure that the design is achieving the intended goals.
 For the sake of simplicity, this guide will walk through the design of the finished product, assuming wireframes have been completed.

-The navigation section is laid out to be about 60px in height and will include a logo to the left, menu links to the right and a call to action button to log in.
-In this design the background colour of the navigation is transparent to appear as part of the hero section and will scroll with the page.
+The navigation section is laid out to be about 60px in height, and will include a logo to the left, menu links to the right, and a call to action button to login.
+In this design the background color of the navigation is transparent to appear as part of the hero section, and will scroll with the page.